0cjs/sedoc/8bit/msx/address-decoding.md

-There's another method of bank switching usually called a [Memory Mapper][mw mapper] (and sometimes "MegaMapper") that uses I/O ports $FC-$FF to map arbitrary 16K banks from a single expansion slot (perhaps the one currently selected as page 3?) containing up to 4 MB of RAM to each of the four pages.
+There's another method of bank switching usually called a [Memory Mapper][mw mapper] (and sometimes "MegaMapper") that uses I/O ports $FC-$FF to map arbitrary 16K "segments" from an expansion slot containing up to 4 MB of RAM to each of the four pages.

-This must be properly initialised by the BIOS; on an MSX1 machine it will map bank 0 to all four pages, causing problems.
+This must be properly initialised by the BIOS; on an MSX1 machine most devices will start with segment 0 mapped to all four pages, causing problems.
 See [Memory mappers on MSX1][mmap-msx1] for details on how to work around this.

 The specification (which I can't find) says that the registers are write-only, but some software relies on them being readable.
-[This internal 2MB/4MB memory expander][koryakin] uses a 74'373 to enable reading back the outputs of the latches it uses to set the bank mapped to each page.
+[This internal 2MB/4MB memory expander][koryakin] uses a 74'373 to enable reading back the outputs of the latches it uses to set the segment mapped to each page.
 A system having more than one mapper with readback can have conflicts.
 Without readback, writing a mapper port sets the same value for mappers, but of course only the selected primary/expansion slot's memory will be